Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 75% (3 out of 4 parameters have descriptions).
-The description adds no additional meaning beyond the schema, so it meets the baseline of 3 without adding extra value.
+Schema coverage is 75%, so most parameters have descriptions.
+The tool description adds no extra meaning beyond the schema, meeting the baseline for high coverage.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.